Panama: Canal Zone & the Darien

 What to Expect

-Our days on our Panama birding tour usually start with an early morning, before-breakfast walk, as it is best to begin birding at daybreak in the tropics, when bird activity and song are at their peaks.
+The Panama tour is a moderately-paced birding tour.
+We usually start the day with an early morning, before-breakfast walk, as it is best to begin birding at daybreak in the tropics, when bird activity and song are at their peaks.
 In forest regions, we concentrate on “edge” birding until light is sufficient to enter forest trails.
 Often bird activity slackens off by noon and we may return to our hotel for lunch and a short siesta, after which we bird again in the coolness of the late afternoon, and on occasion we may stay out after dusk to search for nightbirds.
-Sometimes we have picnic lunches so that we can eat in the field, maximizing our time and allowing us a more flexible schedule.

-Walking conditions range from easy to moderately strenuous, with some steep and rocky sections; if there has been rain, then trails will be muddy.
-Strong, waterproof footwear is advised and a light rain-jacket and waterproof hat are often essential.
+Walking conditions range from easy to moderate, with some steep and rocky sections; if there has been rain, then trails will be muddy.

 Featured Wildlife